matrix-org/matrix-spec/content/rooms/fragments/v8-auth-rules.md

             7. If any signature in `signed` matches any public key in the `m.room.third_party_invite` event, allow.
 The public keys are in `content` of `m.room.third_party_invite` as:
-                1. A single public key in the `public_key` field.
+                1. A single public key in the `public_key` property.
-                2. A list of public keys in the `public_keys` field.
+                2. A list of public keys in the `public_keys` property.
             8. Otherwise, reject.
         2. If the `sender`'s current membership state is not `join`, reject.